-Paul has extensive experience across national, regional and local government, as Adviser to a current Secretary of State, Chief of Staff to a Government Minister and Head of Consultancy & Parliamentary Relations for a global political communications business.
+Paul has extensive experience across national, regional and local government, as Adviser to a former Secretary of State, Chief of Staff to a Government Minister and Head of Consultancy & Parliamentary Relations for a global political communications business.
 He chairs both the Conservative Party’s official Education Society and the communications, public affairs and public relations industry’s PRCA Education Group.

 In his spare time, Paul is a friend of Shakespeare’s Globe Theatre and patron of a number of arts organisations.
 Paul read Government at the London School of Economics and Political Science.